 If you choose to use this strategy, you must write.
-1667 words per day, for 30 days in order to reach the target 50,000 words.
+1667 words per day, for 30 days to reach the target 50,000 words.
 No editing, just writing.
-The point is to achieve the word count.
+The point of the exercise is to achieve the word count.

 The method has its detractors, most notably amongst the grammar and structure police, but I think they miss the point of the whole exercise.
 The people who will find this strategy most useful are those who are perhaps making their first attempt at writing a book.
 Maybe they have written short stories, or attended writing courses or entered writing contests.
 Creative writing courses and workshops all to some degree operate timed writing exercises where you just write, perhaps for 15 minutes, maybe more.
 It works.
 It really does.
-You may read what you have written afterwards and shudder at your spelling or grammar, but the reality is that you have the beginnings of a piece of work that can be fine tuned at a later stage.
+You may read what you have written afterwards and cringe at your spelling or grammar, but the reality is that you have the beginnings of a piece of work that can be fine-tuned at a later stage.

 A novella is a book that has up to 40,000 words.
 At 50,000 you’ve definitely written a novel or are well on your way.
 The WriMo philosophy enables you to hunker down and write to a deadline.
-It’s possible to move WriMo to another month (there is JanNoWriMo going on right now).
+It’s possible to move WriMo to another month (JanNoWriMo is going on right now).
 You could get your writers ring or group to establish your own WriMo sometime later in the year, the possibilities are endless really.
 Just do it!
 Write, write write a book.Main Image © MILKOVÍ on Unsplash